nexoracontrol-ops/hotpath-rs/docs/src/terms.md

 You may request deletion of your data at any time by emailing contact@pawelurbanek.com.

+We use [Simple Analytics](https://www.simpleanalytics.com/) for anonymized traffic monitoring.
+It does not use cookies and does not collect any personal data.

 The controller of your data is:

 PabloWeb Paweł Urbanek\